 WARNING!
 It is also necessary to specify a stopping criterion of some kind when this command is used.
-Most thermal equilibrium calculations stop when the electron temperature falls below some lowest value, set with the stop temperature command (page 111 below) and with the default value 4000 K. This cannot happen with a constant temperature model.
-For instance, a constant temperature model of a planetary nebula will continue until the default limit to the number of zones (now 600) is reached.
-The vast majority of the model will consist of predominantly neutral gas well outside the hydrogen Strömgren sphere, and this gas will have a small ambient level of ionization and emission due to collisional ionization.
-The resulting emission-line spectrum would be surprising since the neutral gas contributes significant emission.
-To get a more physical model it would be necessary to use the stop eden (page 108 below) or stop efrac (page 108 below) commands to stop the calculation when the hydrogen ionization front is reached, or stop zone (page 112 below) to stop the calculation at a particular zone number.
+Most thermal-equilibrium calculations stop when the electron temperature falls below some lowest value, set with the stop temperature command (page 116 below) and with the default value 4000 K. This cannot happen with a constant-temperature model.
+For instance, a constant temperature model of a planetary nebula will continue until the default limit to the number of zones (now 1400) is reached.
+The vast majority of the cloud will consist of predominantly neutral gas well outside the hydrogen Strömgren sphere.
+This gas will have a small ambient level of ionization and emission due to collisional ionization.
+The resulting emissionline spectrum might be surprising since the neutral gas contributes significant emission.

+A more physical model could be done by using the stop eden (page 113 below) or stop efrac (page 114 below) commands to stop the calculation when the hydrogen ionization front is reached, or stop zone (page 117 below) to stop the calculation at a particular zone number.